mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Cluster-Setup.md

 | Ndb_cluster_node_id | 22    |
 +---------------------+-------+
 ```
-The MaxScale connection load balancing is working.
+The MariaDB MaxScale connection load balancing is working.

 (2)  test a select statement on an NBDBCLUSTER table, database test and table t1 created before:
 ```